-Compared to most people, those working as a Dancer tend to value Achievement, Relationships, and Recognition.
+Compared to most people, those working as a Dancer tend to value Achievement, Relationships, and Working Conditions.

 Most importantly, Dancers strongly value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.